Birmingham-City-Uni/milestone-repository-nadianadeem/README.md

 The controls for the player are basic WASD keyboard keys as well as "E" and "Q", which will represent a quick attack (quicker, less damage) and a heavy damage attack (longer, more powerful).

 <h5> Player Controls </h3>
+<p> To play the game open the "bin" folder and open the program labelled "Happyland" </p>
 <ul>
 <li>W, A, S, D -> Basic Movement</li>
 <li>E -> Heavy Attack</li>